bamps53/imet/README.md

 - mean / median / std / max / min of each channel
 - brightness / colorness of each image (you can say me that NN can easily detect it — yes, but here i can do it without cropping and resizing — it is less noisy)
 - Max side size and binary flag — height more than width or no (it is a little bit better for tree boosting than just height + width in case of lower side == 300)
-- Aaaaand the secret sauce: ImageNet predictions ;) As I already mentioned — some tags classes similar to ImageNet classes, but ImageNet much bigger, pretrained models much more generalized.
-So, I add all 1000 (number of ImageNet classes) predictions to this dataset
+- add all 1000 (number of ImageNet classes) predictions to this dataset
 - lightgbm
 - postprocess
-- Different threshold for cultures and tags models
+- (Done)Different threshold for cultures and tags models

 ## 2nd place
 - The technique was quite similar to my quickdraw solution.
 I put top 30 tags and top 20 cultures to the dataset for LGMB